21-Page Orthodontics Template Customisation in 43 Days — White-Label for a US Marketing Agency

 Operational Integrity at handoff

-Pre-handoff QA on this engagement was concentrated on two categories: visual-fidelity findings (icon sets repeating across service pages where the Figma specified per-page variation — Redmine #2121) and SEO-surface hygiene (incorrect website name in RankMath — #2122), both of which ran through multiple closure rounds before the build was cleared.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+Pre-handoff QA on this engagement was concentrated on two categories: visual-fidelity findings (icon sets repeating across service pages where the Figma specified per-page variation) and SEO-surface hygiene (incorrect website name in RankMath), both of which ran through multiple closure rounds before we cleared the build.
+Pre-handoff QA ran through Site Checker — see our QA approach for the categories and the rule that nothing ships with an open defect.
+Once handed over, the agency ran its own checks.
+We cleared what it flagged before sign-off.

 Results